canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 go<version-number> version
 ```

-Running `go version` without appending a version number will still invoke your default Go installation.
+Running `go version` without appending a version number stills invoke your default Go installation.

 ### Building from source

-With Go installed and `go` available in your $PATH Go can be built from source.
+With Go installed and `go` available in your $PATH, Go can be built from source.

 1. Clone the Go repository, then change into the cloned repository: